henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In concrete terms, sounds like<br>✓ (.-length &quot;abc&quot;)<br>X (.-length <a href="https://twitter.com/hashtag/js?src=hash&amp;ref_src=twsrc%5Etfw">#js</a> {:length 3})<br>✓ (goog.object/get <a href="https://twitter.com/hashtag/js?src=hash&amp;ref_src=twsrc%5Etfw">#js</a> {:length 3} &quot;length&quot;)</p>&mdash; Mike Fikes (@mfikes) <a href="https://twitter.com/mfikes/status/882585745424338944?ref_src=twsrc%5Etfw">July 5, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+So that's David and Mike's opinion, now I want to look into the tradeoffs.

 Firstly, I'll try to make a clear distinction between JS data vs API: A data object is any object you could round-trip through JSON/stringify => JSON/parse.
-An object that appears to be a data object because it only contains properties (ie no methods), may not be a data object, because those properties might be [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)s or setters.
+An object that may appear to be a data object because it only contains properties (ie no methods), may not be a data object, because those properties might be [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)s or setters.
+If the object came via a JS library, it's most likely not a data object unless the library documentation explicitly says so.

 That definition should be good enough for the purposes of this post, let's ignore prototypes etc for now.